 Pooh’s favorite little treat can do wonders for bee stings, too…

 More than just a sweetener, honey contains medicinal properties that can help in relieving burns, wounds, coughs, and in this case, bee stings.
-Put a small amount of honey on the sting site before covering it up with a bandage.
+To treat bee stings with honey, apply a small amount to the affected area.
+Cover with a loose bandage and leave on for up to an hour.

 This next multipurpose household item has a few tricks up its sleeve…

 7. Apple Cider Vinegar

 Apple cider vinegar’s acidity neutralizes bee venom and eases pain inflammation.
 To use it on a bee sting, put a small amount on the affected area.

 As weird as it sounds, there’s no harm in trying this next item out…